Douglas Gretzler: Douglas Gretzler

-The childhood of the younger Gretzler children was marred with friction.
 Although their father provided for his family, he was a strict disciplinarian who commanded obedience and academic achievement from his children, often subjecting them to physical and mental punishment for any failure or disobedience.
 Gretzler himself later recollected that although all four siblings endured harsh treatment from their father, the oldest child, Mark, was by far his father's favorite.
 He and his younger sisters, Joanne and Dianne, were frequently compared unfavorably with Mark; an academically achieving and popular student and often in his presence.
 By contrast, Gretzler was an unmotivated student who typically achieved C or D grades and performed only moderately as a Boy Scout.
 On one occasion when Gretzler was ten, he received a good grade at school and ran home to show his father his report card.
 In response, his father tossed the report card aside, telling his son he expected him to do better.

 Although Gretzler repeatedly attempted to please his father as a young child, by the time he was eleven, he had stopped attempting to appease his father; instead seeking avenues to spite him and frequently pursuing leisure activities outside the home or playing his drums in the family basement.
 By 1966, Gretzler had begun smoking marijuana.
 His father soon discovered his recreational usage of the drug and attributed his usage of marijuana to his lackadaisical attitude toward his studies.
 A heated argument ensued which culminated Gretzler's father grabbing him by the collar and pushing him against a bedroom partition, causing the two to fall onto the bathroom floor.
 According to Gretzler, following his father's discovery of his usage of marijuana, he never failed to remind him of his "utter disappointment" in him, and although his parents arranged weekly family counseling sessions in efforts to improve family relations, the sessions yielded little progress.

 On August 16, 1966, the oldest of the Gretzler children, Mark, committed suicide by shooting himself in the head in his bedroom at the age of 17.
 His suicide came just days after his father discovered he had stolen upcoming examination papers and handed copies of the answers to other students as a prank, resulting in the school banning him from all senior year activities.
 His suicide note offered no explanation for choosing to end his life, but simply thanked an aunt for lending him the gun.
 Several months later, Gretzler's father—intoxicated at the time—emerged from the family basement with a bottle of liquor.
 He approached his younger son to lament why it had to be Mark who had killed himself and not him.